pedro09pm/SimpleJavaLogger/README.md

     ...
 ```

 Keep in mind that the last element of the list must end with ";" and the rest of the elements must be separated by commas.
-Spacing for formatting and such is calculated automatically at initialization.
+Spacing for formatting and such is calculated automatically.

 </div>